vikingnoble/Azure-Data-Platform/Lab/Lab2/Lab2.md

     ![](./Media/Lab2-Image28.png)
     ![](./Media/Lab2-Image29.png)

-16. From the Activities panel, type “Data Flow” in the search box.
+16. From the Activities panel, type “**Data Flow**” in the search box.
 Drag the Data Flow activity onto the design surface.

 17. On the **Adding Data Flow** blade, select **Use existing Data Flow**.
 In the **Existing Data Flow** drown-down list, select **TransformNYCTaxiData**.
 Click **OK**.